 - 4 What is the best glue to attach stone to stone?

-If you want clear, bold colours, you should prime your stones first.
+If you want clear, bold colors, you should prime your stones first.

 I use the same primer (white) made for wall painting.
 Outdoor primer is best, because it’s tougher, but just use what you have.

-Primer makes the paint really stick and you won’t need as many layers of paint to achieve nice strong colours.
+Primer makes the paint really stick and you won’t need as many layers of paint to achieve nice strong colors.

-But, if you like more muted colours or the look of natural stone, don’t prime, just leave it as is.
+But, if you like more muted colors or the look of natural stone, don’t prime, just leave it as is.
 Your art, your way.